TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunRowStoreTests.md

 ## Battery tests included in row store regression

-#### The following battery tests have been selected to run as a part of regression for RowStore:
+#### The following battery tests have been selected to run as a part of regression for RowStore

 1. sql.joins.sqlJoin.bt